pheno_prerank_enrich()

 : KS-based enrichment Score Difference, the sum of the maximum positive and negative deviations from the running score.'RC-AUC'

-: Area Under the Recovery Curve, summarizing early enrichment of target genes along the ranking.
+: Area Under the Recovery Curve, summarizing early enrichment of target genes along the ranking.'RC-nAUC'

 You can select the appropriate metric depending on your analysis goal or data characteristics.